bsherin/tacticdocs/docs/_build/_sources/Tile-Commands.rst.txt

 .. note::
     There is one subtlety to be aware of when importing libraries.
     The code that you write for a tile is always executed within a method.
-    If you all of the code you for your tile is in the `render_content`, then you can just import your the library there, and everything is fine.
+    If all of the code for your tile is in the `render_content`, then you can just import your the library there, and everything is fine.
     However, if your tile includes other methods, then each method would have to separately import the library.